 The Battle of Second Manassas Second Bull Run, Groveton, Brawner's Farm

 After compelling Union Gen. George B. McClellan to withdraw from the outskirts of Richmond to Harrison’s Landing on the lower James River, Gen. Robert E. Lee turned his attention to the threat posed by the newly formed Union Army of Virginia, under the command of Gen. John Pope.
 The Lincoln administration had chosen Pope to lead the reorganized forces in northern Virginia with the dual task of shielding Washington and operating northwest of Richmond to take pressure off McClellan’s army.
-To counter Pope’s movement into central Virginia, Lee sent Gen. T. J. “Stonewall” Jackson to Gordonsville on July 13.
+Pope’s army included forces from the Shenandoah Valley and some elements of the Army of the Potomac not trapped at Harrison’s Landing.
+To counter Pope’s movement into central Virginia, Lee sent Gen. Thomas J. “Stonewall” Jackson to Gordonsville on July 13.
 Jackson’s force crossed the Rapidan River and clashed with the vanguard of Pope’s army at Cedar Mountain, south of Culpeper, on August 9.
 Jackson’s narrow tactical victory proved sufficient to instill caution in the Union high command.
 The initiative shifted to Lee.

-Confirming that McClellan’s Army of the Potomac was departing the Virginia Peninsula southeast of Richmond to join forces with Pope in northern Virginia, Lee ordered James Longstreet’s wing of the Army of Northern Virginia to join Jackson.
-After providing for Richmond’s defense, Lee arrived at Gordonsville on August 15.
+Confirming that the remainder of McClellan’s Army of the Potomac was departing the Virginia Peninsula southeast of Richmond to join forces with Pope in northern Virginia, Lee ordered James Longstreet’s wing of the Army of Northern Virginia to join Jackson.
 Lee intended to destroy Pope before the bulk of McClellan’s reinforcements could arrive and bring overwhelming numbers to bear against the Confederates.
-However, Pope foiled Lee’s plans by withdrawing behind the Rappahannock on August 19.
+Pope, however, foiled Lee’s plans by withdrawing behind the Rappahannock on August 19.

 Lee and Longstreet seized the initiative and launched a massive counterattack against the Union left.
 Longstreet’s wing, nearly 30,000 strong, swept eastward toward Henry Hill, where the Confederates hoped to cut off Pope’s escape.
 Union forces mounted a tenacious defense on Chinn Ridge which bought time for Pope to shift enough troops onto Henry Hill and stave off disaster.
 The Union lines on Henry Hill held as the Confederate counterattack stalled before dusk.
 After dark, Pope pulled his beaten army off the field and across Bull Run.
 A final Confederate effort to flank Pope resulted in a bloody fight at Chantilly (Ox Hill) on September 1, hastening the Union retreat toward the Washington defenses.
 With Union forces in disarray, Lee grasped the opportunity to lead his army across the Potomac into Maryland for its first incursion into the North.